Make Your Own New Year’s Eve Noise Makers!

 Here’s a fun little craft to get you and your kids over the post-Christmas blues and into next year.
-Just what everyone needs: noisemakers!
-Well maybe you don’t need more noise after last night’s party but this craft is sure to put smiles on their faces and give you a bit of quiet while they craft away.
+Just what everyone needs: noisemakers for New Year’s Eve!

 - empty raisin boxes

 - popsicle sticks

 - rice, pasta, beans, or any other hard bits you can find in your pantry that shake and make noise

 How to make Kids New Year’s Eve Raisin Box Noise Makers

 I chose to spray-paint my raisin boxes first because I wanted them to look uniform.
 I was thinking how cute they would be as a New Year’s party favor, sitting pretty in a nice silver bowl.
 You should feel free to paint your boxes with poster paint or cover them with construction paper.

 After you paint your boxes, attach a popsicle stick to each box to use as a handle.
 You’ll probably need to glue it on and reinforce it with tape since these buddies are going to get a lot of shaking action.
 After you’ve attached the handle you can tie a ribbon around it for more reinforcement and attach a jingle bell to that for maximum noisemaking.

 Then set out the glue, glitter and sequins and let your kids have at it.
 What could be better than sparkly, shiny noisemakers for a shiny new year!?